agera-sdk/previous-version-2/README.md

 Ideas for the utilities API, `rialight::util`.
 The utilities API is standalone and does not require the other Rialight APIs, so it can be used for unrelated Rust projects.

 - Lazy Statics
-- Collections
-  - Map
-    - A map type that uses either `HashMap` or `BTreeMap` under the hood.
-  - Set
-    - A set type that uses either `HashSet` or `BTreeSet` under the hood.
-- Collection Literals (Map and Set)
+- Collection Literals (map and set)
 - Flags
 - Bytes for working with binaries
 - Serialization